 How much do hybrid cars cost to buy?

-There’s also the higher purchase price to consider.
-A hybrid is almost always going to cost more than a comparable diesel - some as much as 20 percent more - so you’ll need to travel a lot of miles and run your hybrid for a number of years to recoup the extra cost.
-To help combat the higher purchase price the government is currently offering up to 35 percent or a maximum of £3,500 off certain hybrid cars – check if the car you’re looking to buy qualifies on the gov.uk website.
+There’s also the higher purchase price or monthly payment to consider.
+A hybrid is almost always going to cost more than a comparable diesel – some as much as 20% more – so you’ll need to travel a lot of miles and run your hybrid for a number of years to recoup the extra cost.

 Hybrid cars – the pros